 IMPORTANT: Towing heavy loads with a snowmobile can cause the engine to overheat.
 DO NOT at any time overload the engine.
-This is especially true with the high performance 800 Snowmobile.

 OPERATING THE SNOWMOBILE

 The John Deere snowmobile is very easy to operate...only three controls are necessary; the handlebars for steering, the throttle for changing speed, and the brake for slowing and stopping.